Tackling transplant-related infections

 Research in the Infection and Immunity Laboratory of principal investigator Raymund R. Razonable, M.D., targets infectious diseases.
 Our work is aimed at understanding host-pathogen interaction and improving the management and outcomes of various infectious diseases.
 Our major focus is on transplant-related infections.

-- Laboratory-based projects that are aimed at understanding the interaction between the human host and the invading microbe.
+- Laboratory-based and translational research projects that are aimed at understanding the interaction between the human host and the invading microbe.

-- Translational research projects that apply laboratory data into the clinical arena.
+- Translational research projects that apply laboratory data to the clinical arena.

-- Clinical projects to assess the state of clinical practice and to generate relevant questions that need further laboratory-based investigations.
+- Clinical projects to assess the state of clinical practice and to generate relevant questions that need more laboratory-based investigations.